ASEAN-Motor-Club/amc-peripheral/CONTRIBUTING.md

 ## Code Style

 *   We use `ruff` for linting and formatting.
 Please run `uv run ruff check .` and `uv run ruff format .` before submitting.
+*   We use `pyrefly` for type checking.
+Run `uv run pyrefly check .` before submitting.
-*   Type hinting is encouraged.
+*   Type hinting is required for new code.

 ## Testing